 - Kansas Secretary of State – Business Services Division: Register a Business & LLC Forms (DL, LAO, LCD, FA)

-- Kansas Secretary of State – Business Services Division: Information Reports (Formerly Annual Reports/biennial filings)
+- Kansas Secretary of State – Business Services Division: Instructions for Filing an Information Report

 - Kansas Secretary of State – Business Services Division: Copies & Certifications (Certificates of Good Standing)